 Take action: Quite literally take action.

-What’s up, are you eager for more top tips?
+Are you eager for more top tips?
 You can find them here; It really is all about you.